Skip to main content

 Access Manager and WordPress: Understanding User Login Authentication & Authorization

 Third-party plugins can enhance WordPress’s login authentication, redirection, and user role/capability management.
-Some notable plugins offering features beyond Access Manager’s scope include:
+Some notable plugins that offer features beyond Access Manager’s scope include:

 Login Authentication and Redirection